vippsas/vipps-developers/common-topics/direct-vs-psp.md

 Almost every user that selects to pay with Vipps completes the payment.
 The success rate is significantly higher than when using a payment card directly.

-When comparing success rate rates: Remember to compare data for when the user _selects_ payment method, do not compare Vipps to numbers for when the user has selected card payment and already has manually entered the card number, etc:
+When comparing success rates: Remember to compare data for when the user _selects_ payment method, do not compare Vipps to numbers for when the user has selected card payment and already has manually entered the card number, etc.:

 * Drop-off data for Vipps: Measure the success rate after the user has selected Vipps.
 * Drop-off rate for cards: Measure the success rate after the user has selected card,